koenrane/KR-new-site/content/import/understanding-and-avoiding-value-drift.md

 [^2]: I feel confused about _how,_ mechanistically, other shards wouldn't fully notice the proto-deceptive plan being evaluated by the self-model, but presently think this "partial obfuscation" happens in shard dynamics for human beings.
 I think the other shards _do_ somewhat observe the proto-deception, and this is why good rationalists can learn to rationalize less.

-[^3]: In _The shard theory of human values_, we defined the "mental context" of a circuit to be the inputs to that circuit which determine whether it fires or not.
+[^3]: In [_The shard theory of human values_](./shard-theory), we defined the "mental context" of a circuit to be the inputs to that circuit which determine whether it fires or not.
 Here, I use "mental context" to also refer to the state of the entire brain, without considering a specific circuit.
 I think both meanings are appropriate and expect the meaning will be clear from the context.

-[^4]: "Credit assignment penalizes thoughts" seems like a reasonable frame to me, but I'm flagging that this could misrepresent the mechanistic story of human cognition in some unknown-to-me way.
+[^4]: "Credit assignment penalizes thoughts" seems like a reasonable frame to me, but I'm flagging that this could misrepresent the mechanistic story of human cognition in some unforeseen way.